 Who is involved?

-As motor neurone disease (MND) is considered a relatively rare disease, general health and social care professionals may not see many cases of it.
-It’s important to seek out specialists who have appropriate experience in its treatment and care.
-These will usually be those linked to neurological services.
+Many types of care are available with MND, but some health and social care professionals may not see many cases as it's not a common disease.
+Seek out specialists with experience in MND treatment and care, who will usually be linked to neurological services.

 The following list describes the main contacts you are likely to meet, depending on your needs.
 They may be part of: